Steam demo available

 Readable help without removing the puzzle.

 The public game promise stays simple: the player solves the board.
-The support tools are there to keep large paintings readable, not to play the game for the player.
+Hint and Show Puzzle Image are there to keep large paintings readable, not to play the game for the player.

 Hint